MicrochipTech/fpga-hls-examples/Training1/readme.md

 <p align="center"><img src=".//media/steady_state_alpha_blend_pipeline_viewer.png" /></br>Figure 15: SmartHLS Schedule Viewer: Pipeline Viewer</p></br>

-In the pipeline viewer, the right-most column is highlighted with a thick black box and shows behavior of the pipeline in steady state as shown above.
+In the Pipeline Viewer, the right-most column is highlighted with a thick black box and shows behavior of the pipeline in steady state as shown above.
 In this case, the steady state behavior is shown in pipeline stage 2.

-From the pipeline viewer, we can see many instructions run in pipeline stage 1 and then the remaining instructions run in pipeline stage 2.
+From the Pipeline Viewer, we can see many instructions run in pipeline stage 1 and then the remaining instructions run in pipeline stage 2.
 The multiply operations are scheduled in pipeline stage 1 along with all of the other instructions that have no dependencies.
 The multiply